Games4Days/Proxy/README.md

 # Proxy
-Your lucky you came to my github today lol https://interestingfactsabout.me/
+Your lucky you came to my github today lol also thank me by following and staring this https://interestingfactsabout.me/